swgriffith/AgencyDayContainers/labs/day1-labs/05-kubernetes-ui.md

 Command-Line Proxy

-* Open an RDP session to the jumpbox IP with username and password
+* Install the Azure CLI: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
 * Open a terminal
 * Run ```sudo az aks install-cli``` to install the kubectl kubernetes command line interface
 * Run ```az login``` to authenticate with Azure in order to use Azure CLI in the Jumpbox instead of Cloud Shell